home-assistant/home-assistant.io/source/_components/arlo.markdown

 ## {% linkable_title Camera %}

-This component is not yet able to live stream from your Arlo camera, but it will be able to playback the last video capture.
+This integration is not yet able to live stream from your Arlo camera, but it will be able to playback the last video capture.

 ### {% linkable_title Configuration %}